raheekhandigitalai/WDIOStarterProject-Modified/README.md

 ### Run The Project

-Start running tests according to relevant option:
+Start running tests according to a relevant option:

 - Andriod Tests: